-The CCM datasets used in this work result from transient runs aimed at reproducing the time period of 1980-1999 (Eyring et al., 2006): the simulations include anthro pogenic and natural forcings based on changes in SSTs, trace gases, solar variability, and aerosol effects (from major volcanic eruptions).
+The CCM datasets used in this work result from transient runs aimed at reproducing the time period of 1980-1999 (Eyring et al., 2006): most of the simulations include anthropogenic and natural forcings based on changes in SSTs, trace gases, solar variability, and aerosol effects (from major volcanic eruptions).
 The models are summarized and referenced in Table 1.
+The description of the external forcings can be found in Table 2 of Eyring et al. (2006).

-Modeled monthly zonal mean temperature and total ozone and (when available) monthly three-dimensional geopotential height fields have been analyzed.
+Modeled monthly zonal mean temperature and column ozone and (when available) monthly three-dimensional geopotential height fields have been analyzed.
 AMTRAC, CCSRNIES, MRI, SOCOL and WACCM models have provided a set of 3, 3, 5, 9 and 3 realizations (i.e., they have repeated the simulation of the 1980-1999 period with different meteorological initial conditions), respectively.
-SOCOL, E39C-A and MRI models have provided outputs from updated model versions with respect to those described in Eyring et al. (2006).
-The analysis on the AMTRAC, GEOSCCM, and 2 members of CCSRNIES simulations is restricted to the zonal mean fields, because three-dimensional fields were not available for these cases.
+SO-COL, E39C-A and MRI models have provided outputs from updated model versions with respect to those described in Eyring et al. (2006).
+The analysis on the AM-TRAC, GEOSCCM, and 2 members of CCSRNIES simulations is restricted to the zonal mean fields, because threedimensional fields were not available for these cases.